The Eden Prairie Fire Department is seeking new volunteer firefighters.

-The City of Eden Prairie recruits new volunteer firefighting staff each year.
-Successful recruits become a part of the team as a duty crew firefighter.
+Successful recruits become Duty Crew firefighters.
 Few part-time jobs afford the chance to help others, serve the community and qualify for a pension, all while providing an essential public service.

 Because the Eden Prairie Fire Department provides a critical service to the community, it must take every precaution to select the best possible candidates.

-- Hold a valid State of Minnesota driver’s license to maintain active membership.
+- Hold valid State of Minnesota driver’s license to maintain active membership

-- Must have residence within 10 minutes of one of the four Eden Prairie fire stations (measured from current residence to fire station).
+- Reside within 10 minutes of one of the four Eden Prairie fire stations (measured from current residence to fire station)

-- Be able to carry out his/her responsibilities and provide good communications in a calm, positive and professional manner under emergency conditions.
+- Able to carry out responsibilities and provide good communications in a calm, positive and professional manner under emergency conditions

-- Must successfully pass the Fire Department sponsored pre-membership physical examination, stress test, pulmonary function test and physical agility test.
+- Successfully pass the Fire Department-sponsored pre-membership physical examination, stress test, pulmonary function test and physical agility test.

 The purpose of the Eden Prairie Fire Department training program for new recruits is to give a full understanding of basic firefighting techniques as well as emergency medical response procedures for basic life-saving activities.